abdi-frost/talent-hub/README.md

 - Talent submission form with client/server validation
 - Public stats API and homepage insights (no PII exposure)
 - Admin authentication (session-based)
+- Multi-admin support with dedicated team management
+- Super-admin authorization for protected admin-management actions
+- Invite-by-email onboarding for new admins
+- Password reset by secure emailed link
+- Responsive admin team UI with mobile cards and desktop table layouts
 - Admin dashboard CRUD for talent records
+- Skill and primary-skill management from the admin dashboard
 - Soft-delete model + audit logging for admin actions
 - Typed API response builders and centralized route error handling

+## Admin Model

+- Multiple admin accounts are supported.
+- Only super-admins can access the Team page at `/admin/team`.
+- Only super-admins can invite additional admins.
+- Super-admin accounts cannot be deleted.
+- New admins do not receive a preset password.
+They receive a secure email link to set their password.
+- Existing admins can request password-reset links by email.

+## Email Support

+- Transactional email delivery is powered by Resend.
+- Two email flows are built in: admin invitation and password reset.
+- Emails include branded HTML and plain-text versions.
+- Reset and invite links use time-limited tokens.
+- `APP_BASE_URL` is used to generate absolute links inside emails.

 ## Architecture (high level)